marcsze/swc_bash_lesson_plan/lesson.md

 * Go over what nano is and other text editors (e.g. notepad, notepad++, sublime, atom, vim, emacs, etc.)
   * When in nano go over that `^` is short for the `ctrl` command
 * Deleting is forever
+* The up arrow and tab key shortcuts

 **Key functions:** `ls`, `cd`, `mkdir`, `pwd`, `nano`, `rm`, `mv`, `cp`